 Lahic – traveling the best of Caucasus in Azerbaijan

-How we slowly get to Lahic – adventures with local drivers
+How we slowly got to Lahic – adventures with local drivers

 Finally, we force our driver to come unstuck from the chair and do the last three kilometers to Lahic.
-We would have done it quickly by feet.
+We would have done it quickly on foot.
 We arrive at Lahic at 7 pm.
 We left around 1 pm, should be about forty kilometers.
 We park in the square just at the beginning of the village.
 We want to take our bags and say goodbye but can’t do what we wish this time either.
 The trunk will not open (by the will of Akif) and we must follow him.
-He wants us to take a picture with traditional clothes!
+He wants us to take a picture with traditional clothes on!
 I refuse!
 Everything has a limit.

 The Traditional Village of Lahic

 The information desk is closed but a guy comes out of the museum and invites us to visit it, it’s free.
-Inside there is nothing but pictures of soldiers died in Nagorno Karabac, portraits of other famous people from Lahic, an old frame, old copper tools in copper.
+Inside there is nothing but pictures of soldiers died in Nagorno Karabach, portraits of other famous people from Lahic, an old frame, old copper tools to work with copper.
 Nothing interesting apart from a huge bellow in wood and leather.
 The beautiful objects made by local craftsmen were once popular gifts for princes and kings, and today can be found in museums around the world, but here it doesn’t seem to be anything left.

 The guy in the museum then, he had a quite absurd tic.
 As he spoke every now and then he stopped, stuck out his tongue and made a snaky sound!
 Incredible!
 Reptilians are where you least expect them.

 We continue our tour to the village, which has preserved a pure and ancient atmosphere despite the tourism.
 In a carpet shop, a woman explains in Russian how well done the sewers of the city are, seems to be at least a thousand years old and still work perfectly.
 We go back to the tent and tomorrow we will return to Kurdamashi and then back to Baku.